 Disclosure Scheme for Domestic Abuse Scotland

-From Tuesday 25 November 2014, Police Scotland’s Disclosure Scheme for Domestic Abuse, also known as ‘Clare’s Law’, is being trialed for six months in Ayrshire.
+From Tuesday 25 November 2014, Police Scotland’s Disclosure Scheme for Domestic Abuse, also known as ‘Clare’s Law’, is being trialled for six months in Ayrshire.

 The aim of the Disclosure Scheme for Domestic Abuse is to give members of the public a formal mechanism to make enquiries about an individual who they are in a relationship with or who is in a relationship with someone they know, and there is a concern that the individual may be abusive towards their partner.